tingpengJ/deck/README.md

 drawTooManyCardsFromDeck:after draw too many cards from deck, check if response status is not success,  and if the cards are valid , and the number of remaining cards is valid. also, there is a error message return from server, need to check if the error message is expected.

-newDeckWithJokers:  check if the total number of cards is correct(54 includes jokers)
+newDeckWithJokers:  check if the total number of cards is correct(54 includes jokers), Rest Assured doesn't support 301 redirect for POST requests， due to time limit,  I tested GET endpoint instead.

 mvn test:
 ![image](https://github.com/tingpengJ/real-time-data-pipeline2/blob/master/mvn%20test.PNG)